-Voting members are expected to participate substantively in discussions, draft letters and participate in preparing proposed resolutions, vote on proposed resolutions, and participate in as many committee meetings as possible.
+Voting members are expected to participate in as many committee meetings as possible, participate substantively in discussions, assist with preparing comment letters and proposed resolutions, and vote on proposed resolutions.
 The chair(s), vice chair(s), and staff liaison have the discretion to assess whether voting members have been actively participating and to reclassify a member as non-voting if active participation is not maintained.

-Non-voting members participate in committee meetings and receive all communications of the committee, but do not vote on proposed resolutions.
+Non-voting members participate in committee meetings and receive all communications of the committee but are not permitted to vote on proposed resolutions.

-IPO corporate members are permitted to serve on multiple committees as either voting or non-voting members.
-All other members, such as law firm and individual members, are permitted to serve on only one committee as a voting member and as a non-voting member on up to three committees.
+IPO corporate members may serve on multiple IP Law & Practice committees as either voting or non-voting members.
+All other members, such as law firm and individual members, may serve on only one IP Law & Practice committee as a voting member; in addition, they may participate and as non-voting members on up to three committees.